Great potoo

 Much like owls, this species is nocturnal.
 It preys on large insects and small vertebrates, which it captures in sallies from high perches.

-Possibly its most well-known characteristic is its unique moaning growl that the great potoo vocalizes throughout the night, creating an unsettling atmosphere in the Neotropics with its nocturnal sounds.
+The great potoo is best known for its distinctive moaning growl, which echoes through the Neotropical night.

 Taxonomy

 The great potoo was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Lineus's Systema Naturae.
 He placed it with all the nightjar like species in the genus Caprimulgus and coined the binomial name Caprimulgus grandis.
 The great potoo is now one of the seven potoos placed in the genus Nyctibius that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 The genus name is from Ancient Greek nuktibios meaning "night-living", from nux "night" and bios "life".
 The species is monotypic: no subspecies are recognised.